-Custer received the prestigious Aaron Copland Recording Fund award to record and release her score with the film on DVD.
-The score is a quick-paced pastiche of American jazz and blues, contemporary classical, and world folk music that matches the film’s intensity and underscores it’s rare subtleties.
+Custer’s score is for 7 musicians and narrator, and is a quick-paced pastiche of American jazz and blues, contemporary classical, and world folk music that matches the film’s intensity and underscores it’s rare subtleties.
 Some improvisation in the score keeps it fresh for those of you lucky enough to see the ensemble perform live with the film.

 Also Known As: ჩემი ბებია (Chemi Bebia), Моя Бабушка (Moya Babushka)

 »MP3 • Radio discussion on KPFA with Beth, film historian Andrei Khrenov, and film archivist Steve Seid